kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-metrics.md

 <summary>AWS</summary>

-In AWS, Kubecost will identify the line item in the bill as a Kubernetes resource if one of the following tags is present in the CUR.
+In AWS, Kubecost will identify the line item in the bill as a Kubernetes resource if

-* `AmazonEKS`
+* `line_item_product_code` is `AmazonEKS`

+or one of the following label keys is present:

 * `resource_tags_aws_eks_cluster_name`
 * `resource_tags_user_eks_cluster_name`
 * `resource_tags_user_alpha_eksctl_io_cluster_name`